 Juice's flight from California landed early Sunday morning and, after deplaning ... witnesses tell us he suffered the seizure while walking through the airport.
 Law enforcement sources say he was bleeding from the mouth when paramedics got on scene.

 We're told Juice -- real name Jarad Anthony Higgins -- was still conscious when he was transported by Chicago Fire.
 However, he was pronounced dead a short time later at the hospital.
-The cause of death is unclear at this time.
+The cause of death was determined to be an accidental overdose.

 Juice WRLD's major-label career was just starting after he almost climbed to the top of the charts in 2018.
 His first huge hit came in summer 2018 with "Lucid Dreams" ... which made it to #2.